-Protect health and safety from seismic-related incidents through adherence to the Seismic Hazards section of the General Plan Safety Element.
+Protect life and property from seismic-related incidents through adherence to the policies in the Seismic Hazards and Geologic Hazards section of the General Plan Safety Element.

 Slope

 The Chuckwalla, Eagle, and Coxcomb Mountains play an integral part in establishing the character and atmosphere of Desert Center.
 While densities are limited in the Open Space-Rural land use designation, development that does occur must prevent or minimize the potential for erosion and landslides, preserve significant views, and minimize grading and scarring.
 The following policies are intended to protect life and property while maintaining the natural character of this area.
 Figure 11, Steep Slope, depicts areas of steep slopes in this Area Plan.
 Also refer to Figure 12, Slope Instability, for areas of possible landslide.